TiiJeiJ8/E-Library/CONTRIBUTING.md

 ## How to Contribute

-For lightweight contributions (like updating indexes, documentation, or metadata), you can **work directly on GitHub** without cloning the repository or setting up a local environment.

-#### Method 1: Use the GitHub Web Interface
+All contributions are made via Pull Requests.
+Whether you are adding a new book or improving documentation, the basic workflow is as follows:

-1. Open the repository page (or your fork).
+1.  **Fork the repository**: Create your own fork.
+2.  **Create a new branch**: Make your changes in a separate branch.
+3.  **Commit your changes**: Complete and commit your modifications.
+4.  **Open a Pull Request**: Merge your branch into the main repository.

+### Adding a New Book

+Adding a new book involves two main steps: uploading the book file and creating its index entry.

+#### Step 1: Add the Book File to `library/`

+Place the e-book file (e.g., `.epub`, `.pdf`) into the `library/` directory.
+Please follow a clear directory structure, such as `library/Author-LastName-FirstName/Book-Title-YYYY/`.

+> 💡 **Tip**: For small files (< 25MB), you can use the **"Add file" → "Upload files"** feature on the GitHub website to upload them directly.
+For larger files, you will need to clone the repository locally to add them.

+#### Step 2: Create the Index and Documentation

+After the book file is uploaded, you need to create its index and related documentation. **This step can be done entirely through the web interface, without cloning the repository.**

+1.  **Create an index in `books/`**:
+    -   Create or update the corresponding `README.md` file under `books/by-author/`, `books/by-genre/`, and `books/by-topic/` to add the book's information.
+    -   When creating an index entry, please ensure you include the following information:
+        -   **Title**: Full book title
+        -   **Author**: Author name(s)
+        -   **Year**: Publication year
+        -   **Format**: File format
+        -   **Description**: Brief summary (2-3 sentences)
+        -   **Topics/Tags**: Relevant keywords
+    -   You can use a template to get started quickly: [`author-readme-template.md`](./templates/author-readme-template.md)

+2.  **(Optional) Add a summary or notes in `docs/`**:
+    -   Create a corresponding file under `docs/summaries/` or `docs/reading-notes/`.
+    -   Please follow the file naming conventions specified in the `README.md` of those directories.

+**How to create and edit these files online?**

+You can use any of the following methods to create and edit the text files mentioned above:

+-   **Method 1: Create a New File**
-2. Click **"Add file" → "Create new file"** in the upper right corner.
+    1. On the GitHub repository page, click **"Add file" → "Create new file"**.
-3. Enter the full file path in the name field, e.g., `books/by-author/Orwell-George/README.md`.
-   > 💡 GitHub will automatically create the necessary folder structure.
+    2. Enter the **full path** in the filename box, e.g., `books/by-author/Orwell-George/README.md`.
+GitHub will create the folders automatically.
-4. Add your content (like book info or a summary) in the editor.
-5. At the bottom, fill in the commit message and select:
-   - ✅ "Create a new branch for this commit and start a pull request"
-6. Click **"Propose changes"**, and GitHub will guide you to create a Pull Request.
+    3. After editing the content, open a Pull Request.

-#### Method 2: Edit an Existing File
+-   **Method 2: Edit an Existing File**

-1. Open the file you want to modify (e.g., a `README.md`).
+    1. Open the target file (e.g., a `README.md`).
     2. Click the **pencil icon ✏️ (Edit this file)** in the upper right corner.
-3. After making your changes, commit them and create a Pull Request.
+    3. After making changes, open a Pull Request.

-#### Method 3: Use the GitHub.dev Online Editor (Shortcut: `.`)
+-   **Method 3: Use the GitHub.dev Online Editor**

-1. On the repository page, press the `.` (period) key.
+    1. On the repository page, press the `.` key on your keyboard.
-   GitHub will open a web-based VS Code editor.
-2. You can:
-   - Create folders and files
-   - Edit content
-   - Commit changes and create a PR
-3. No software installation or command-line tools are needed.

-### Adding New E-Books (Full Workflow)

-1. **Fork the Repository**: Create your own fork of this repository
-2. **Place Files under `library/`**: Store actual e-book files under `library/` using a clear structure (e.g., `Author-Last-Name-First-Name/Book-Title-YYYY/`).
-3. **Index in `books/`**: Create or update the book's entry in the appropriate index README:
-   - `books/by-genre/` — list the book under the relevant genre
-   - `books/by-author/` — list the book under the author's folder
-   - `books/by-topic/` — list the book under relevant topics
-   README template can be found [Link](./templates/README.md)
-4. **Submit a Pull Request**: Describe the book you're adding and why it's valuable
+    2. In the web-based VS Code editor that opens, you can freely create, edit, and commit files.

 ### File Naming Convention